databento/databento-cpp/README.md

 ## Usage

-A simple program that fetches a days worth of historical trades for all ES symbols and prints it looks like this:
+A simple program that fetches a day's worth of historical trades for all ES symbols and prints it looks like this:

 ```cpp
 #include <databento/historical.hpp>